Undergraduates of Canadian Research Intensive Universities

 The Undergraduates of Canadian Research Intensive Universities (UCRU) is an alliance of students' unions in Canada.
 Their common objective is to protect the interests and advocate on behalf of over 240,000 undergraduate university students from Canada's largest research intensive universities (U15), and to provide research and recommendations to the government on how to improve post-secondary education in Canada.
 The UCRU began as an informal association called ADVOCAN, and was formalized and rebranded in late 2017.
+The Waterloo Undergraduate Student association left the organization in 2025.

 Membership

 The nine member associations of the UCRU are: